edge-cloud/www.edge-cloud.net/_posts/2014-02-08-openstack-vsphere-nsx-part-6.md

 The instances view will now display the associated external IP address for the VM besides the internal address (See Figure 15).

-In case you would try to connect to this external IP address now, the result would be disappointing: It won&#8217;t work.
-That&#8217;s because the default Security Group settings associated with the VM prevent this access.
+In case you would try to connect to this external IP address now, the result would be disappointing: It won't work.
+That's because the default Security Group settings associated with the VM prevent this access.
 The idea here is to prevent any kind of external access by default and require users to explicitly grant specific access.
 Therefore we need to e.g. allow SSH access to the VM, before we can fire up Putty and connect.

 <div id="attachment_1076" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/DNAT05.png" alt="Figure 15: Successfully associate a floating IP in OpenStack" width="600" height="206" class="size-full wp-image-1076" srcset="/content/uploads/2014/01/DNAT05.png 600w, /content/uploads/2014/01/DNAT05-360x123.png 360w, /content/uploads/2014/01/DNAT05-1x1.png 1w" sizes="(max-width: 600px) 100vw, 600px" />